Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Experimental Evaluation

-In contrast to DRL approaches, the MTGP and GEP methods are more tailored to perform well on specific cases and rely more heavily on training data \cite{xuGenet2024}.
-However, using test cases directly as training data would create an unfair comparison with other methods.
-To address this, following the approach of \cite{xuGenet2024}, 80 training cases are introduced for the self-generated algorithm, with each round consisting of 20 generations.
+Unlike DRL methods, the GP and GEP approaches are more tailored to specific cases and are more reliant on training data.
+To avoid an unfair comparison, 80 training cases are introduced for the self-generated algorithm, with 20 generations per round.
 After each round, the training cases are replaced.
-The population size for GP and GEP is set to 20, matching that of SeEvo, and four randomly selected cases are used per round, with parameters aligned with the existing literature \cite{nieReact2013,zhangGenet2018}.
-All methods are implemented in Python and executed on a server with an Intel(R) Xeon(R) W-3365 CPU @ 2.70GHz running Ubuntu 20.04.
+The population size for GP and GEP is set to 20, matching that of SeEvo, with 4 randomly selected cases per round.
+All methods are implemented in Python and executed on a server running Ubuntu 20.04 with an Intel(R) Xeon(R) W-3365 CPU @ 2.70GHz.